dldemoks/Modx-Revolution-2.4.2-pl-Shopkeeper-3.2.3-pl/README.md

 MODX Revolution
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS Modx Revolution 2.4.2-pl c модулем Shopkeeper 3.2.3-pl
+Support for CMS Modx Revolution 2.4.2-pl version with Shopkeeper 3.2.3-pl module